How to download ICAI May Exam Admit card

 - Go to icaiexam.icai.org

-- Login using your Login ID(Registration Number) and password
+- Log in using your Login ID(Registration Number) and password

-- Click on link in front of Admit Card Candidates may also visit the FAQs on subject hosted in the FAQs section of http://icaiexam.icai.org for more details.
+- Click on the link in front of Admit Card Candidates may also visit the FAQs on the subject hosted in the FAQs section of http://icaiexam.icai.org for more details.

 - Take a printout